 Care provided in the first six weeks is usually conservative with the healing program comprising of massage, physical therapy and chiropractic care.
-If pain still persists 6 weeks into conservative care its advisable to seek an interventional pain doctor for injectable treatments.
+If pain still persists after six weeks of conservative care, its advisable to seek an interventional pain doctor for injectable treatments.

-Automobile accidents can be the worst thing you’ll ever experience, and even minor car accidents can be physically, mentally, and financially draining.
+Automobile accidents can be one of the worst things you’ll ever experience, and even minor car accidents can be physically, mentally and financially draining.
 Sometimes serious physical injuries might not be visible or offer any warning signs for several days, which is all the more reason to be overly cautious after being in a car crash.

-Below are some of the common symptoms that can appear shortly after a car accident.
+Here are some common symptoms that can appear shortly after a car accident:

-Numbness, Stiffness or pain on the neck and shoulder
+Numbness, Stiffness or Pain in the Neck and Shoulder

-Any car major car accident (or even a minor car crash) can cause broken bones, fractures, sprains, etc. Having a leg or arm broken can seriously alter your day to day life (think about driving, riding a bike, or even taking care of your kids with a broken ankle) so getting immediate and proper medical care is crucial.
+Any major car accident (or even a minor car crash) can cause broken bones, fractures and sprains.
+Having a leg or arm broken can seriously alter your day-to-day life (think about driving, riding a bike, or even taking care of your kids with a broken ankle) so getting immediate and proper medical care is crucial.

 PTSD is very common after a car accident.
-Victims often experience flashbacks in vivid memories of the crash as well as nightmares or get the feeling the accident is recurring.
-The highest numbers of victims are children as they are highly susceptible.
+Victims often experience flashbacks with vivid memories of the crash, as well as nightmares or getting the feeling that the accident is recurring.
+The highest numbers of victims of PTSD are children as they are highly susceptible.

-Recurring headache days after a car accident may be an indication you are developing a serious problem after the accident like a blood clot, a concussion or a neck or head injury.
+Recurring headaches days after a car accident may be an indication you are developing a serious problem like a blood clot, a concussion or a neck or head injury.

-Treatment in the initial weeks and months (after a motor vehicle accident) involves strength training and body mechanic instructions.
-In the event you don’t get better 12 weeks into the treatment it is better to seek specialized treatment.
+After a motor vehicle accident, treatment in the initial weeks and months involves strength training and body mechanic instruction.
+In the event you don’t get better 12 weeks into the treatment, it is better to seek specialized treatment.

 Medications are effective in controlling symptoms and should only be used as just a part of the treatment program.
 The choice of the type of medication is based on general medical condition and duration and severity of the pain.

-Injections are helpful only up to a certain extent for some patients and it should only be a part of the treatment process.
+Injections are helpful, but only up to a certain extent for some patients and it should only be a part of the treatment process.
 Some of these injections are epidural, facet and radio frequency neurotomy (RFN) that can be considered in cases of severe and chronic pain situations.

 This type of therapy is mostly provided by osteopaths, chiropractors or physical therapists with special training.
 SMT is viewed as a safe way to get relief from symptoms for car accident victims.
 SMT is more effective when combined with strength training and body mechanics instruction.
 Spinal injuries are very serious.

-Surgery is more necessary in the case of severe pain, when non operative care hasn’t been of help, a psychologically healthy patient and if a patient is exceeding disabled.
+Surgery is necessary in the case of severe pain when non operative care hasn’t been of help.
 Surgery is commonly done to alleviate pressure on a nerve or the spinal cord.

 It’s important to stay active and exercise daily to improve posture.
 Take into account the specialists instructions, be patient and take proper care for quick and full recovery.

-It may be very confusing especially for a passenger once you are involved in a car accident.
-In case the insurance companies fails to agree who is liable, it even turns out to be a nightmare.
-If you were a passenger who was involved in a car accident, contact an automobile accident lawyer and consider:
+Steps to take after an accident may be confusing for a passenger involved in a car accident.
+In case the insurance companies fails to agree who is liable, it can turn out to be a nightmare.
+When you are a passenger who was involved in a car accident, contact an automobile accident lawyer and consider: